KachiAlex/elderx/SUPER_ADMIN_README.md

 ## 🎯 Overview

-The Super Admin system is the highest level of access in ElderX, designed for platform administrators who manage multiple healthcare institutions.
+The Super Admin system is the highest level of access in Care Master, designed for platform administrators who manage multiple healthcare institutions.
 Super Admins have complete control over:

 - **Institution Management**: Create, configure, and manage healthcare institutions
 - **License Management**: Issue, renew, and suspend institutional licenses